happytm/BatteryNode/README.md

 ### Very low cost DIY sensors (see ideas below)

-Average sensor node could be made for $2 to $5 (less than $2 using CH582F microcontroller) each including battery and/or small solar panel for charging.
+Average sensor node could be made for $2 to $5 (less than $2 using CH582F or CH57X microcontrollers) each including battery and/or small solar panel for charging.
 Use of IR transmitters recommended as much as possible for in room automation.
 Average home can be automated with more than 10 remote sensors for below $100 total cost.

 ### Intruder alarm, presence detection and locator service for family members.